 So Which Is Right For You?

-Both the full-sized ball and the half ball each offer a lot of great benefits, but determining which type is the best exercise ball for you really depends on how you will be exercising.
+Both the full-sized ball and the half ball each offer a lot of great benefits, but determining which type is the exercise stability ball for you really depends on how you will be exercising.
 I would say the traditional full-sized ball is better for basic core training, so if you’re strictly looking to build up the strength in your core muscles (abs, obliques, etc.), then the full size is for you.
 The constant instability of the ball is much more challenging on the core than the flat-sided half ball.
 However, if you’re looking for a wider variety of options to train the rest of your muscle groups in addition to your core, then I think the half ball is a much better option.
 The dual-platform design gives you twice as many options to use the ball in conjunction with strength training, weight lifting, and more advanced workout routines.
 These are also great to keep around the office!

 Finding The Right Size For Your Body